lalithbv/Classification-of-Cell-Communication-in-genes-of-E.-coli/README.md

 ## Data Specification

 The data is given in CSV (Comma Separated Values) format with 1500 data points, one for each gene.
 The dataset has 116 features in total and one target column indicating whether the gene has the function “Cell communication” represented with binary labels 0 (Negative class) or 1 (Positive class).
-The first 103 columns describe the expression level of genes which are continuous (or numerical) values, and the following 13 columns are nominal (or categorical) features describing gene functional.
+The first 103 columns describe the expression level of genes which are continuous (or numerical) values, and the following 13 columns are nominal (or categorical) features describing gene function.

 **This dataset is uploaded as "Ecoli.csv".**